kevchen266/kotlin-for-python-developers-cn/README.md

 import content.exercises.Exercise as Ex
 ```

 In Kotlin, importing is a compile-time concept - importing something does not actually cause any code to run (unlike Python, where all top-level statements in a file are executed at import time).
 Therefore, circular imports are allowed, but they might suggest a design problem in your code.
-However, during execution, a class will be loaded the first time it (or any of its properties or functions) is referenced, and class loading causes [companion objects](#companion-objects) to be initialized - this can lead to runtime exceptions if you have circular dependencies.
+However, during execution, a class will be loaded the first time it (or any of its properties or functions) is referenced, and class loading causes [伴生对象](#伴生对象) to be initialized - this can lead to runtime exceptions if you have circular dependencies.

 Every file implicitly imports its own package and a number of built-in Kotlin and Java packages.

-## Visibility modifiers
+## 可见性修饰符

 Kotlin allows you to enforce symbol visibility (which Python only does via underscore conventions) via _visibility modifiers_, which can be placed on symbol declarations.
 If you don't supply a visibility modifier, you get the default visibility level, which is _public_.